 Pasta Evangelists Pasta Making Kit, £25, Amazon

 You've been meaning to since you watched The Queen's Gambit, right?
-It's said to improve your memory, focus and creativity, which we could all do with a bit of during lockdown 3.0.
-Amazon has a huge range of sets available, so try swapping Netflix for a game of chess, you might just enjoy yourself.
+It's said to improve your memory, focus and creativity, which we could all do with a bit of, and Amazon has a huge range of sets available, so try swapping Netflix for a game of chess, you might just enjoy yourself.

 What you'll need: A chess set and some determination